jealka/jealka.github.io/sticker-shop/README.md

 ```

 ## Conclusion
-I really enjoyed this CTF, since XSS attacks are quite rare on TryHackMe and similar platforms, probably due to the necessary user interaction which needs to be emulated.
+I really enjoyed this CTF, since XSS attacks are quite rare on TryHackMe and similar platforms, probably due to the necessary user interaction that requires a form of emulation.
 Thanks to TryHackMe user [toxicat0r](https://tryhackme.com/p/toxicat0r) for creating this room.